 A demand letter is simply a letter drafted by another party (the obligee) or their attorney to tell you that they object to something that you have done and why.
 In addition, demand letters often request some type of relief in the form of money damages and threaten some type of legal action if the demand is not met within a certain time frame.

 Contesting these issues can be costly and may result in protracted litigation.
-Thus, upon receipt of a demand letter, you have to determine whether your strategy will be early resolution or a contested dispute in litigation.
+Thus, upon receipt of a demand letter, you have to determine whether your strategy will be an early resolution or a contested dispute in litigation.

 If you are convinced that the obligee cannot win a lawsuit against you, especially if you have a counterclaim, then your strategy might be litigation.
-But, if you are uncertain, or even if it looks pretty clear that the obligee will win, your strategy may be early resolution.
+But, if you are uncertain, or even if it looks pretty clear that the obligee will win, your strategy may be an early resolution.

 Similarly, if you are seeking investors or selling a dental practice, it may be in your best interest to settle the dispute as soon as possible.
 On the other hand, the demand letter may simply represent the inevitable progression of an ongoing dispute between you and the obligee, who has now hired an attorney to help resolve the issue.